1. Home

 There are a few ways you can tell if your home has a heat pump or a furnace.

 Starting outside, if you’re getting heat in your home and you have a large metal box and it’s running, it’s a heat pump.
-If you’re getting heat inside, but you don’t have an exterior unit or you have one and it’s not running, you have a furnace giving you heat.
+If you’re getting heat inside, but you don’t have an exterior unit or you have one and it’s not running, you might have a furnace giving you heat.
+(You could also have baseboard heating powered by electricity or a boiler.)

 One more way of checking is the settings on your thermostat.
-If you have an “emergency heat” or “auxiliary heat” setting, you have a heat pump.
+If you have an “emergency heat” or “auxiliary heat” setting, those are signs you have a heat pump.

 A heat pump is the most energy-efficient solution for heating and cooling for most homes.
-When that’s the case, you could save money and use less energy for years to come.
+That efficiency could turn into savings.
 Specifically with heating, a heat pump has a coefficient of performance (COP) of about 3.0-4.0 or higher, meaning it can provide three or four times more heating output than the electricity it consumes.
 A furnace’s efficiency, measured as its annual fuel utilization efficiency (AFUE) percentage is often 80-98% and can’t possibly surpass 100%.

-The two-in-one heating and cooling functionality of a heat pump is another way to save on utility bills, maintenance, and service in the long run.
+The two-in-one heating and cooling functionality of a heat pump can save you on maintenance and service in the long run.

 A heat pump burns no fossil fuel to create heat.
-This makes it cleaner and healthier for your indoor air quality as well as being environmentally friendly overall by decreasing your carbon footprint.
+This makes it cleaner and healthier for your indoor air quality and can decrease your carbon footprint.

-If you are considering going to a heat pump, or in need of a new higher-efficiency heat pump, you can find out more and see estimates for your property with our Savings Maximizer tool today.
+If you are considering a heat pump, or in need of a new higher-efficiency heat pump, you can get a free estimate for your home with our Savings Maximizer tool today.

 See how much you can save with a new HVAC system from Palmetto